-A series of events is on offer at the pop-up museum and in the lead up to Easter including a workshop on Romans and mosaics, meet the archaeologist sessions, Mother’s Day and Easter card making, and a chance to see the plans of what the museum will look like when it reopens in 2020.
+A series of events is on offer at the pop-up museum and in the lead up to Easter including a workshop on Romans and mosaics, meet the archaeologist sessions, Easter card and gift making, and a chance to see the plans of what the museum will look like when it reopens in 2020.

 Charlotte Spracklen, centre manager at Brewery Square, added: “It has been absolutely wonderful working with the team at Dorset County Museum, they’ve really added an extra level to the experience at the Square.
 While we’ll be sad to see them go, we’d like to wish them the best of luck with the tour around the county.”